-As the Funds included are primarily long-term investments, it is not expected that the investment objectives and expectations in the SIPO will necessarily change frequently or annually.
+As superannuation is a long-term investment, it is not expected that the investment objectives and expectations in the SIPO will necessarily change frequently or annually.
 Short term movements in financial markets should not generally lead to adjustment in investment objectives or expectations.